What is reactive arthritis?

-Reactive arthritis (ReA), formerly known as Reiter’s syndrome, Reiter’s disease or Reiter’s arthritis, is a relatively short-lived form of arthritis (joint inflammation and pain).
-Reactive arthritis develops as a reaction to certain bacterial infections, most often genital tract or bowel infections.
-In younger people it is more common than other forms of arthritis.
+Reactive arthritis (ReA), formerly known as Reiter’s syndrome, Reiter’s disease or Reiter’s arthritis, is a relatively short-lived form of arthritis, more common in younger people than other forms of arthritis.

 The symptoms of reactive arthritis (ReA) can range from mild to severe.
 They often appear suddenly and tend to last for several months, fluctuating in severity during that time.
 They normally stop within about six months and include: